Travel Themed Wedding Touches

 A crowded and firework-filled New Year’s Eve in Berlin

 Over the four years we’ve been together, we’ve gone to Prague, Paris, Athens & Mykonos, London, Dublin, Vienna, and, most recently, Berlin.
 I had never been out of the country (save for a school trip to Quebec and a spring break in the Bahamas, but you know what I mean) until I met Wolfman.
 He had been all over the world for work, and I loved that it was important to him that I get to have those experiences too.
-In fact, I think if I had to pinpoint exactly when I first felt that this could be the real thing”¦it was while spending Christmas in Paris that first year (side note: guys, if you want to woo a girl, take her to Paris).
+In fact, I think if I had to pinpoint exactly when I first felt that this could be the real thing…it was while spending Christmas in Paris that first year.
+(Side note: If you want to woo a girl, take her to Paris.)

-I didn’t want to commit to travel as a theme—not because I don’t like themed weddings; I actually think they can be really cool.
+I didn’t want to commit to a travel themed wedding—not because I don’t like themed weddings; I actually think they can be really cool.
 It’s just because I knew I would have to COMMIT TO THE THEME.
 I didn’t want to put that pressure on myself to have to tie every single little detail together and lose the freedom to just pick what I want.
 That may sound crazy, but I just know how I would have approached it.
 So, my goal is just to incorporate some little touches that subtly show our guests a bit about our travels together.

-Here are some travel-inspired touches that I’ve seen around:
+Here are some subtle travel themed wedding touches that I’ve seen around:

 (Photo by Red Lotus Photography)

 Table settings could be an easy way to mention our travels.
 I like how the top idea incorporates the couple; the bottom one could have a map of each of the cities we’ve visited as a more subtle way to bring in the idea.